0xDegenDeveloper/GoL2/README.md

     - game_generation: felt252 -> Latest generation of the given game_id

-- `is_migrated` - States if the contract has been upgraded to Cairo 1 yet
+- `is_migrated` - States if the contract has been upgraded to Cairo 1 yet.

   - parameters: